helidon-io/helidon/docs/se/guides/config.md

 ```
 1. The `application.yaml` resource file was used to get the greeting.
 <!--@mdc :: -->

+The source precedence order in a profile file is the order of appearance in the
 file.
 This is demonstrated below where the `config-file.properties` has the
 highest order of precedence.